 Arizona Disability Insurance Claims Attorneys

-When you’re unable to work because of an injury or illness and you have disability insurance coverage, you could be eligible to claim benefits.
-The Arizona disability insurance claim attorneys from Abell and Capitan Law are committed to helping people get the full benefits they’re entitled to according to their policies.
-Anyone unfamiliar with the process of filing for disability might not know how the process works or the range of benefits available to them, and we’re here to provide knowledgeable legal counsel to make the process easier.
+When you’re unable to work because of an injury or illness and you have long term disability insurance coverage, you could be eligible to claim benefits that can help pay a portion of your wages while you’re out of work.
+The Arizona long term disability insurance attorneys from Abell and Capitan Law are committed to helping people get the full benefits they’re entitled to according to their policies.
+Anyone unfamiliar with the process of filing for long term disability benefits might not know how the process works or the range of benefits available to them, and we’re here to provide knowledgeable legal counsel to make the process easier.

 When you hire one of our Arizona disability insurance claim attorneys, we can help make sure that you get the benefits that you need and deserve.
 We have the experience, knowledge, and resources necessary to get the job done.
 Abell and Capitan Law understands the complexities of insurance claims and how each step should get handled.
 We focus our efforts on long-term disability, short-term disability, and individual disability.
 Not only do we file insurance claims for our clients, but we can also help you appeal a denied application if necessary.

-- Employer Paid: Many employers offer disability to their employees and pay the entire premium or just a portion of it.
+- Employer Paid: Many employers offer long term disability coverage to their employees and pay the entire premium or just a portion of it.

 - Employee Paid: If your employer doesn’t fund your disability insurance, but offers it as an option for purchase, you can pay for your coverage through their insurance broker.

 - Member Coverage: If you’re a member of a professional association, disability insurance is available at a group rate.

 - Individual Plans: Coverage is purchased through an insurance broker or directly from an insurance company.